A Large-Dimensional Analysis of ESPRIT DoA Estimation: Inconsistency and a Correction via RMT: Inconsistency of ESPRIT for Large Arrays

 In this section, we present our main result in \Cref{theo:main} on the large-dimensional inconsistency of classical ESPRIT in \Cref{subsec:analysis_ESPRIT}.
 The proof of \Cref{theo:main} relies on a novel bound on eigenvalue difference between two matrices derived in \Cref{subsec:proof_framework}, and is given in detail in \Cref{subsec:proof_of_main}.

 Built upon recent advances in RMT, we perform in this section an in-depth analysis of the classical ESPRIT method in \Cref{alg:TraESPRIT} in the large array and limited snapshot setting of \Cref{ass:large_array}.
-We show that, in general, classical ESPRIT provides \emph{inconsistent} estimates of the DoAs in the following two scenarios: \emph{widely-spaced} DoAs and \emph{closely-spaced} DoAs, defined respectively as follows. \begin{Assumption}[Widely spaced DoAs] The DoAs $\theta_1, \ldots, \theta_K$ are fixed as $N \to \infty$, and they have angular separation much larger than a beam-width $2\pi/N$. \end{Assumption} \begin{Assumption}[Closely spaced DoAs] The DoAs $\theta_1,\ldots,\theta_K$ are spaced with a ``distance'' of order $O(N^{-1})$, that is
+We show that, in general, classical ESPRIT provides \emph{inconsistent} estimates of the DoAs in the following two scenarios: \emph{widely-spaced} DoAs and \emph{closely-spaced} DoAs, defined respectively as follows. \begin{Assumption}[Widely-spaced DoAs] The DoAs $\theta_1, \ldots, \theta_K$ are fixed as $N \to \infty$, and they have angular separation much larger than a beam-width $2\pi/N$. \end{Assumption} \begin{Assumption}[Closely-spaced DoAs] The DoAs $\theta_1,\ldots,\theta_K$ are spaced with a ``distance'' of order $O(N^{-1})$, that is

 for some $\theta > 0$ as $N \to \infty$. \end{Assumption}